JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 set _species (species) { this._species = species; }

-– Setter methods should not use private property names (_species
+– Setter methods should not use private property names (_species) as their name. - Option 2:

 _species set(species) { this._species = species; }